manti-by/chimera/DOCS.md

 ## Project Overview

 Chimera is an AI-powered coding workflow orchestration tool that coordinates multiple AI coding agents to automate software development tasks.
-It acts as a supervisor agent that integrates with Linear (issue tracking), OpenCode (feature planning and building), and CodeRabbit (code review) to create a seamless development workflow.
+It acts as a supervisor agent using LangGraph that integrates with Linear (issue tracking via MCP), and OpenCode (feature planning and building) to create a seamless development workflow.

 ## History

 This project is the successor of [Demetra](https://github.com/manti-by/demetra), a coding workflow orchestration tool that coordinated AI agents using async subprocess calls.
-Chimera builds on the same idea but with a supervisor agent architecture powered by LangChain and Groq.
+Chimera builds on the same idea but with a supervisor agent architecture powered by LangChain, LangGraph, and Groq.

 ## Requirements